ZephyrTransport/governance/DRAFT governance.md

 ## ROLES
 The foundation operates as a meritocracy; that is, it is governed by members selected on the basis of ability.
 And furthermore, governance responsibilities are accorded to individuals that have demonstrated commitment to contribute to the foundation mission and goals.

 Persons need not be foundation members to participate in projects.
-Individuals can participate in project communities in several capacities:
+Individuals can participate in project communities in the following capacities:

 * Stakeholder
 * User